Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Abstract

 \section{Abstract}

 This work discusses the connection between isospectrality and configurational entropy in holographic bottom-up models.
 We analyze the effect of monoparametric isospectral transformation in holographic decay constants and configurational entropy for a set of softwall-like models at zero temperature.
-We conclude that the isospectral parameter $\lambda$ defines a window of possible holographic models suitable to describe spectroscopy.
+We conclude that the isospectral parameter $\lambda$ defines a window of possible holographic models suitable for describing spectroscopy.